 I am lucky enough to be able to say that anxiety is not a part of my daily routine.
 In fact, I hadn’t had a real panic attack for a while.
 My panic attacks started when I was 19 or 20, and lasted about 1,5 years.
 I thought I’d gotten rid of them.
 I changed my life, added a lot of happiness, felt way better about everything, and didn’t have that crippling anxiety anymore.

-Until recently.
+Until I was 25.
 I let my life slip out of my hands, and the negativity started piling up.
 This led to me crying for 4 days, having 3 panic attacks in 2 days and being inexplicably exhausted for the last week.
 I felt terrible and decided it was time for a change.
 I want to share my tips on how to manage your anxiety like I did mine.

 Don’t forget to pin this post!